Schematizing the Observer and the Epistemic Content of Theories: What a Theory Is

 \section{What a Theory Is}

 What, then, is the theory of black holes?
-It cannot be the subset of Lorentzian 4-manifolds with non-trivial event horizon.\footnote{I put aside here the fascinating question of what physicists mean in the first place by the idea of a black hole, the manifest fact that different fields of physics, and often even different physicists in the same sub-field, have different, often mutually inconsistent, definitions of `black hole'.
-See \citeN{curiel-many-defns-bh} for discussion.} That cannot tell us that the Milky Way has at its center a black hole of about 4 million Solar masses, about 88 million kilometers across, referred to by astronomers as `Sagittarius A$^*$' (usually abbreviated `SgrA$^*$')---even putting aside the fact that it is likely that the thing has nothing associated with it remotely resembling an event horizon in the standard, formal sense.
+It cannot be the subset of Lorentzian 4-manifolds with non-trivial event horizon.\footnote{I put aside here the fascinating question of what physicists mean in the first place by the idea of a black hole, the manifest fact that different fields of physics, and often even different physicists in the same sub-field, have different, often mutually inconsistent, but still closely related definitions of `black hole' \cite{curiel-many-defns-bh}.
+This phenomenon, by the way---the existence of different, even inconsistent definitions for the ``same type of thing''---is ubiquitous in physics.
+To my mind, this strongly suggests already that a semantics for theories based on designation as the fundamental semantic relation cannot suffice for a representation of our knowledge in physics.} That cannot tell us that the Milky Way has at its center a black hole of about 4 million Solar masses, about 88 million kilometers across, referred to by astronomers as `Sagittarius A*' (abbreviated `SgrA$^*$', pronounced `saj ay-star')---even putting aside the fact that it is likely that the thing has nothing associated with it resembling an event horizon in the standard, formal sense.
 Even if we throw in interpretive postulates or a Tarskian-like semantics, it cannot tell us how we know this, why we think we are justified in believing it, the ways we may be justified in using it as evidential warrant for further knowledge claims, and so on---all of which counts as part of the epistemic content of the theory.